eHow may earn compensation through affiliate links in this tutorial.

-Wooden wicks are easy to light, are known for their natural burning quality, versatility with different types of wax and the crackling campfire glow they emit when lit.
-Best of all, they're not difficult to make and can save you money in the craft store -- that's more money for wax and other supplies.
+Wooden wicks are easy to light, and they're known for their natural burning quality, versatility with different types of wax and the crackling campfire glow they emit when lit.
+Best of all, they're not difficult to make and can save you money in the craft store – that's more money for wax and other supplies.

 Things You'll Need

 - [balsa wood sticks](https://www.amazon.com/Midwest-Products-Project-Basswood-Economy/dp/B002LTSJME/)

 - paper towel

 - [spouted glass](https://www.amazon.com/Pyrex-Prepware-2-Cup-Glass-Measuring/dp/B0002ITQHS) or metal container

 wax adhesive or wax dots